average-game-dev/PY-COM/README.md

 ###### the official license is the CC-BY Creative Commons license (found in the LICENSE.txt or [on their website](https://creativecommons.org/publicdomain/zero/1.0/legalcode.txt))

 ## Usage
 With PY-COM we, the AOSP Group aim to make your experience and opinion matter.
-Head over to the GitHub repo and start a pull request, or shoot us an Email at `average_fps_not_a_second_acount@proton.me`
+Head over to the GitHub repo and start a pull request, or shoot us an Email at `average_fps_not_a_second_acount@proton.me`.
+Oh yeah, by the way, whenever someone says "OS" or OS in reference to PY-COM they mean the code that makes up the thing that you "boot".
 ### Developers
 Usually a developer will want to learn the codebase side of PY-COM.
 The files for that are in the `/docs/developers/` directory of the GitHub repo.